dvdmtw98/notes/My Vault/Cyber Security/Tools/Splunk.md

 Time, Index, Source, Host, Source Type are default fields in Splunk
 They are generated when Splunk Indexes the data

+#### Main Components
+**Forwarder**: Universal or Heavy (Reads the data from the source systems)
+**Indexer**: Converts the data from the forwarder into events that are stored a indexes
+**Search Head**: Queries the data from the index and displays to the end user

+#### Splunk Apps/ Add-ons
+Additional functionality for Splunk that can be downloaded from Splunkbase
+Some paid apps/add-ons are also available for Splunk

+Apps have an UI and allow users to configure various parameter's
+Add-ons also add additional features they do not provide a UI (they run in background)
+Some add-ons are also called referred to as TAs (Technical Add-ons)

-### Splunk Enterprise Roles
+#### Splunk Enterprise Roles

-**Splunk Admin**: Install Apps, Ingest Data, Create knowledge objects
+**Splunk Admin**: Install Apps, Ingest Data, create knowledge objects
 **Splunk Power**: Create and share knowledge objects. perform real-time searches
-Splunk User
+**Splunk User**: Run searches, edit preferences, create and edit event types

-### Splunk Search
+#### Splunk Search

-Supports Wildcards
-Case Insensitive

-Boolean Operators (AND, OR, NOT) - No operator implies AND
-Booleans are evaluated in the order NOT, OR, AND

 Splunk Search Language is made of five components:
 **Search Terms**: Foundation of the search